 Welcome to the Official website of Karen Maitland

-Author of the medieval thrillers Falcons of Fire and Ice, Company of Liars, The Owl Killers and The Gallows Curse.
+Author of medieval thrillers including The Vanishing Witch, Liars and Thieves, Falcons of Fire and Ice, The Gallows Curse and The Owl Killers.

 I am delighted to share my website with you.
 Here you'll find my news and information about events in which I am taking part, and also links to videos in which I talk about some of the historical background to my novels and share with you a few of the things that fascinate me about medieval life.

 I do hope you will enjoy exploring the mayhem and mystery of the medieval world with me.
 If you want to keep up to date with the latest News & Events, why not sign up to receive the quarterly newsletter?
 The latest one is out now!